 July 6, 2020

 Culture has become a buzzword in the corporate world.
-An increasing number of business publications, executives, coaches, and experts have zeroed in the importance of creating a positive office culture.
+An increasing number of business publications, executives, coaches, and experts have zeroed in on how a healthy workplace can have a positive impact on office culture.

 Creating a positive workplace culture is all about creating an environment that increases employee happiness and boosts overall job satisfaction.
 Most people will spend one-third of their life at their job, and more employees want that time to be enjoyable.
 They also want to feel that their employers care about their wellbeing.